Death of a Hussy: Plot

 Maggie returns transformed into the beautiful woman she once was, thanks to cosmetic surgery and expensive treatments.
 She announces to Alison and Mrs. Todd that she has invited four former lovers to visit.
 She will select a husband from these visitors, openly letting everyone know that she is very rich and has a very serious heart condition.

-The former lovers have all been in love with Maggie in their youth.
-She gave each of them a good time, but took their money in exchange for the fun she gave them.
-Each man is now in difficult financial circumstances and somewhat bitter that Maggie is so rich, at their expense.
-Alison is anxious that a potential marriage could displace her as Maggie's heiress.
+The former lovers had relationships with Maggie in their youth, during which she accepted money from them.
+Each is now experiencing financial difficulties and resents Maggie's wealth.
+Alison is concerned that a future marriage could affect her position as Maggie's heir.

 A simple fire in Maggie's car engine was not potentially fatal, but the shock clearly triggered a heart attack.
 Maggie's death is seen to have been an accident by the detectives from Strathbane, led by Hamish Macbeth's arch enemy, Blair.
 Hamish has his doubts.
 Too many people could wish Maggie dead.
 Each of the four previous lovers was overheard asking Maggie for a loan, Alison could be financially destitute by Maggie's remarriage and then there are the salacious memoires that have mysteriously disappeared.
 A second death leaves Hamish in no doubt.
 There is a murderer in Lochdubh.
 And it is Hamish who reveals just who that murderer is.